Build a Winning Influencer Marketing Strategy

 Remember social media, circa 2019?
-Beauty and lifestyle influencers filled Instagram feeds with filtered photos in monochrome outfits, flawless skin, and perfected wavy mermaid hair.
+Lifestyle and beauty influencers filled Instagram feeds with filtered photos in monochrome outfits, flawless skin, and perfected wavy mermaid hair.
 These influencers appeared glamorous and gorgeous 24/7 — encouraging consumers to buy anything that these influencers used.

 But in late 2020, social media trends started to change at a faster pace than ever before.
 Influencers had to get creative, authentic, and educational in order to earn engagement and compete in an increasingly crowded space.
 Brands also needed to overhaul their strategies since the types of influencer partners, strategies, and content types that worked two years ago suddenly felt outdated and clunky.